RobbyLawrence/GraphAlgorithms/Homework/Homework5/README.md

 as it uses recursive backtracking.
 The main time is spent in the find_vertex_cover function, where I try a vertex, and if it leads to a valid cover, I leave it in; otherwise, I take it out.
 That's why the program is so slow.
 I PROMISE IT WORKS THOUGH!
 Only for small graphs though ;-:

+For problem 2b, I included a pdf where I wrote my thoughts on the problem.

+For problem 2c, I attached a program main.py that implements the ideas in my pdf using Gurobi in Python.
+I had to watch a lot of YouTube videos to get this to work...
+While formulating the problem was fun, I did NOT enjoy actually writing the code and having to work through Gurobi's quirks.
+You should be able to run the file with `python main.py <file_name>`.